artluai/spoolcast/ASSET_RULES.md

 1. every required beat has a visible background asset
 2. every asset can be previewed
+3. every non-local asset has provenance
+4. every asset run wrote a manifest
-3. failed fetches are clearly marked
+5. failed fetches are clearly marked
-4. duplicates have been intentionally reused where appropriate
+6. duplicates have been intentionally reused where appropriate
-5. AI has only been used where justified
+7. AI has only been used where justified